-9.1.
-Electronic devices may be used constructively and considerately on the school premises before the start of the school day and after the end of the school day.
+- 9.1.
+Electronic devices may be used constructively and considerately on the school premises before the start of the school day and after the end of the school day. - 9.2.

-- 9.2.
 Electronic devices must be silenced throughout the school day. - 9.3.
 Electronic devices may be used during lessons for the purposes of teaching and learning with the teacher's permission. - 9.4.
 The safety of electronic devices brought to school is entirely the learner's responsibility and the Governing Body and the members of Durban Girls' High School will not be held responsible. - 9.5.
-The learner understands that the use of an electronic device without permission will lead to the confiscation of the device including the sim card until the end of the term.
-An electronic device confiscated in the last two weeks of any given term will only be returned on a date to be specified the following term, except the final term. - 9.6.
+The learner understands that the use of an electronic device without permission will lead to the confiscation of the device, for one calendar month.
+The device will be returned on the first Friday after the calendar month has elapsed. - 9.6.
 The learner and her parents/guardians understand that the Governing Body and employees of Durban Girls' High School do not accept any responsibility for any confiscated electronic devices should due diligence have been performed. - 9.7.
 The learner and her parents/guardians understand that the use and/or activation of an electronic device in any way during any form of assessment process i.e. examinations, class tests, etc. will not only lead to the confiscation of the device but will also result in the learner being given zero for the work being assessed and further disciplinary action may be taken. - 9.8.
 All the regulations of any external assessment, laid down either by the Department of Education or any designated body will be observed and the learner will accept the consequences of any breach of these rules.
 Learners must not be in possession of an electronic device during an official examination. - 9.9.
 A learner and her parents/guardians should note the following: - 9.9.1.
 Individual safety is not guaranteed by the carrying of a cell phone/electronic device.
 Learners are vulnerable if they are known to be carrying cell phones/electronic devices, particularly in any public place.
 A learner should not use a cell phone/electronic device in the public eye.
 This is a safety risk. - 9.9.2.
 Urgent messages can be relayed through the front office from 07h30-14h00.